SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### triangulation

-⟮c1;Triangulation⟯ in surveying / computer vision / etc. is ⟮c2;determining the location⟯ of ⟮c3;a point C⟯ from ⟮c4;two points A and B⟯ by ⟮c5;forming a triangle⟯.
+⟮c+;Triangulation⟯ in surveying / computer vision / etc. is ⟮c+;determining the location⟯ of ⟮c+;a point C⟯ from ⟮c+;two points A and B⟯ by ⟮c+;forming a triangle⟯.
-By knowing the ⟮c6;distance between A and B⟯ as well as ⟮c7;the angles at A and B⟯, we can ⟮c8;reconstruct the distance.⟯
+By knowing the ⟮c+;distance between A and B⟯ as well as ⟮c+;the angles at A and B⟯, we can ⟮c+;reconstruct the distance.⟯

 ### safety